johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

   - e.g. store your Actors in a central repository
   - Reference other repositories diagrams
   - Create a high level Enterprise diagram that references all other repository diagrams
-- Structured syntax specific to C4 Modelelling.
+- Structured syntax specific to C4 Modelling.
 - Open Source.
 - Exports to a wide range of tools and visualisations such as:
   - PlantUML